 When applying for a Mexico tourist card, you need to have a few documents at hand.
-It is nothing difficult to obtain, and chances are you already have them.
+It is nothing difficult to obtain, and odds are you already have them.
 You need a valid passport, a valid email address, an airplane ticket (the arrival date and flight number are the most important,) and a means of payment.
-The latter can be a credit/debit card or a Paypal account.
+The latter can be a credit/debit card or a PayPal account.
 That is pretty much it.
 As long as you have all of those ready, you can proceed with the application.

 The process is straightforward

 The application itself is very short and will only take a few minutes to complete.
 All you have to do is fill in your basic information on this form.
 Afterwards, you will be asked to select the type of transportation you will be arriving on (air or land), and the processing time, which you will have available in three options: the Standard Processing Time allows your FMM to be ready in one business day, which means you will be able to get your tourist card overnight; the second option is Rush Processing Time, which will have your tourist card ready in two hours; and the Super Rush Processing Time will provide the document in 15 minutes.

 What about the fees?